PoQuatre/mern-monorepo-template/README.md

 - [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/): for splitting the backend and the frontend, while being able to share code between them (e.g. interfaces for the API).
 - [TypeScript](https://www.typescriptlang.org/): for strong typing, and by extension, safer code at scale.
 - [Husky](https://typicode.github.io/husky/): this is used for linting files before commit and enforcing commitlint conventions
-- [Prettier](https://prettier.io/): for consistent formating of source files.
+- [Prettier](https://prettier.io/): for consistent formating of every source files.
-- [ESLint](https://eslint.org/): for applying linting rules to every source files.
+- [ESLint](https://eslint.org/): for applying linting rules to TS source files.
+- [Stylelint](https://stylelint.io/): for applying linting rules and conventions to CSS files.
 - [Commitlint](https://commitlint.js.org/): for enforcing commit conventions.
 - [Commitizen CLI](https://github.com/commitizen/cz-cli): for authoring commits following the conventions set by commitlint.